 Try with your dry hair: if you can see your scalp very easily, then you have low-density hair.

 If you can see some of your scalp, you have medium density hair.
 If your scalp is difficult to see, then you have high-density hair.

 Smooth out your hair as much as possible with a comb or your fingers, and then gather and tie it into a ponytail.
-Low density hair will be less than two inches, medium density hair will be two to three inches and thick hair will be four or more inches.
+Low-density hair will be less than two inches, medium density hair will be two to three inches and thick hair will be four or more inches.

-Refers to the thickness of the individual strand on your hair rather than how much hair you have on your head.
+This refers to the thickness of the individual strand on your hair rather than how much hair you have on your head.